 Major in Business Design

-Business design is Rotman’s innovation methodology for creating competitive advantage.
-Drawing upon design principles and practices, Rotman students gain the tools they need to drive innovation in products and services, and discover new opportunities for growth and creativity.
+Business design is Rotman’s distinctive innovation methodology for finding, framing and solving business problems.
+Rotman students gain the knowledge, skills and tools needed to navigate, drive and manage the innovation process of new products, services and platforms, and discover new opportunities for growth, creativity and sustainability.

 - Marketing Research

 - Design, Foresight and Innovation (not offered in 2019-2020)